Participating Insurance Plans

 Your Right to a Good Faith Estimate of Medical Costs

+A Good Faith Estimate (GFE) outlines the anticipated cost of your care based on the information available at the time it is created.
+Please note that the GFE cannot account for unforeseen or additional costs that may arise during treatment.
 You are entitled to a Good Faith Estimate for the total projected cost of any non-emergency services, including related expenses such as tests, medications, equipment, and facility fees.
-You may request a written GFE at least one business day before your appointment or ask for one from any provider before scheduling services.
+You may request a written GFE at least one business day before your appointment, or request one from any provider before scheduling services.

 For more information about your rights under the No Surprises Act, visit www.cms.gov/nosurprises or call 1-800-985-3059.